-Please note that because of a change in the rules of the New York Stock Exchange, if your shares are held by a broker, bank or other holder of record, your broker, bank or other holder of record will NOT be able to vote your shares with respect to the election of directors unless you provide directions to your broker.
+Please note that if your shares are held by a broker, bank or other holder of record, your broker, bank or other holder of record will NOT be able to vote your shares with respect to Proposals 1, 3 or 4 unless you provide directions to your broker.
 We strongly encourage you to return the voting instructions provided by your broker, bank or other holder of record or utilize your broker's telephone or internet voting if available and exercise your right to vote as a stockholder.